Not everyone who pays rent for a room or a property is a tenant. Some only have a license to remain in that property and are “licensees”.

 Sub-tenants are usually tenants, rather than licensees.
 As long as the landlord allowed the main tenant to create a sub-tenancy, the subtenant will have the same rights as the main tenant.
 However, your tenancy is tied to the original tenant so if that person’s tenancy is ended or if that person decides to leave, your right to live in the property will normally end too.
 So, if Tom is a tenant and he gets the landlord's permission to sublet a room in the property to Cathy, Cathy has the same rights as Tom.
 However, if Tom leaves Cathy won't have any rights to stay on in the property.
 And, if the landlord gives Tom notice to quit the property, this notice will also apply to Cathy.
 Of course, if Tom wasn't allowed to rent the property to Cathy and subletting is a breach of his tenancy, the landlord could try to evict both of them.

 Rights of licensees

 Get advice from Housing Rights or another advice agency if your landlord is trying to evict you without giving you notice.
-If you are a tenant, not a licensee, your landlord is carrying out an illegal eviction.
+This may be an illegal eviction.
 This is an offence and your landlord could be prosecuted.